maxpatiiuk/code-share/misc/notes/vscode.md

 ### Uninstall?

-- [ ] Emmet
 - [ ] Shell Syntax
   - see if can be replaced by an ESLint plugin
 - [ ] Node.JS REPL
   - try out "nodemon"
+- [ ] -- Go over git plugins and see if I need them (I am still a big fun of using Git in the CLI, especially due to customization options and many aliases I have)

 ## Find extension for

-- [ ] Refactoring (mainly, "Move to existing file")
+- [x] Refactoring (mainly, "Move to existing file")
-  - https://github.com/microsoft/TypeScript/issues/29988 is fixed, yet I can't see it
+  - https://github.com/microsoft/TypeScript/issues/29988 is fixed, yet I can'tb see it
     - "Abracadabra, refactor this!" has this feature but it almost never works
+    - Update: now available in the August 2023 release
 - [x] There are a bunch of "git plugins - figure out (also .gitignore)
   - [x] gitignore
     - syntax highlighting available natively